Nevada seeks to reward academically talented students

-Scholarships are automatically awarded to new freshmen admitted to the university by February 1 of the year preceding their fall enrollment.
+Scholarships are automatically awarded to new freshmen who complete their application to the university by February 1 of the year preceding their fall enrollment.
 Awards will be based on official high school transcripts received at the original admission date and test scores received in the Office of Admissions and Records prior to February 1st.
 The academic index is calculated using the unweighted high school grade point average and the college entrance test score (ACT or SAT I).

-The priority admissions deadline for scholarship awards is February 1st.
-After that date "new admit" scholarships are awarded only if funds are available.
+After February 1 scholarships are awarded only if funds are available.
 This includes spring admits.
 The minimum cutoffs may be subject to change pending availability of funding.

 Students may receive only one of the following general university scholarships, including the National Merit Scholarship.

 The scholarship awards $5,000 per year for four years of undergraduate study to new freshmen entering the semester immediately following high school graduation.
 This $20,000 scholarship is awarded to qualified entering freshmen who possess the following academic credentials:

 - A minimum 3.50 cumulative unweighted high school grade point average at time of admission.

 - Either a score of 31 on the ACT or a score of 1360 on the SAT (critical reading + math) reported prior to February 1.

 - Must accept admission in MyNEVADA, and provide written acceptance of scholarship by June 15th.